joseph-flinn/site/frontend/posts/engineering-portfolio-management-part5.md

 Projects need a balance of _both agility and discipline_ (Cooper p.188).
 Swinging the pendulum too far towards Agile leads to increased local communication, but also an increase of siloing around the project team with decreased cross-departmental communication.
-However, swinging too far the other direction results in a rigid system that does not provide room for the fast-paced changing world that we are in (Cooper p.189).
+However, swinging too far in the other direction results in a rigid system that does not provide room for the fast-paced changing world that we are in (Cooper p.189).

 ## Agile _and_ Plan-driven (Gated system)

-Further examination of the characteristic differences can be seen below show that Plan-driven Agile not only have their strengths for different projects, but also at different levels.
+Further examination of the characteristic differences shown below shows that Plan-driven and Agile not only have their strengths for different projects, but also at different levels.
 Namely, the Plan-driven is good at the macro-level planning and Agile is good at micro-level planning (Cooper p.189):